engineblock/engineblock/eb-cli/src/main/resources/advancedhelp.md

 ## Script Parameters

 Any arguments following a script in name=value form will be used to parameterize the script.
-Script parameters are simply macro tokens in the form <<NAME:default>>.
+Script parameters are simply macro tokens in the form &lt;&lt;NAME:default&gt;&gt;.
 All such parameters in the script will be substituted before the script executes, so parameters may be dropped into scripts ad-hoc.